List of Fate/stay night: Unlimited Blade Works episodes

-The first opening theme is "Ideal White" by Mashiro Ayano and the first ending theme is "Believe" by Kalafina.
-A cover version of "This Illusion" from the original visual novel was used as the ending theme for episode 12, performed by LiSA.
-The second opening theme is "Brave Shine" by Aimer and the second ending theme is "Ring Your Bell" by Kalafina.
-A remix of "Ring Your Bell", titled "Ring Your Bell (in the silence)", was used as the ending theme for episode 15.
-The song "Last Stardust", performed by Aimer, was used as an insert song for episode 20.
+For the first season: the opening theme song is "Ideal White" performed by Mashiro Ayano, while the ending theme song is "Believe" performed by Kalafina.
+A cover version of "This Illusion" from the original visual novel was used as the ending theme for episode 12, performed by Lisa.
+For the second season: the opening theme song is "Brave Shine" performed by Aimer, while the ending theme song is "Ring Your Bell" performed by Kalafina.
+A remix of "Ring Your Bell", titled "Ring Your Bell (In the Silence)", was used as the ending theme for episode 15.
+"Last Stardust", performed by Aimer, was used as an insert song for episode 20.